JuliaAstro/JuliaAstro.github.io/docs/src/tutorials/curve-fit.md

 The packages above can be used to fit different polynomial models, but if we have a truly arbitrary Julia function we would like to fit to some data we can use the [Optimization.jl](http://optimization.sciml.ai/stable/) package.
 Through its various backends, Optimization.jl supports a very wide range of algorithms for local, global, convex, and non-convex optimization.

 The first step is to define our objective function.
-We'll reuse our simple `linfunc` linear function from above:
+We'll reuse our simple `linfunc` linear function from above and create an objective function based on the sum of the squared errors
 ```julia
 linfunc(x; slope, intercept) = slope*x + intercept